 - Niagara Platforms

 Niagara AX Architecture

 Niagara Software Stack

 The Tridium architecture is built around a series of software layers that contain protocols, functions, and transmission mediums.
-For those who are familiar with the Top-Down OSI model layer the Tridium AX software stack may look a little disjointed.
+For those who are familiar with the Top-Down OSI model layer, the Tridium AX software stack may look a little disjointed.

-However, I assure you the data flow is built along OSI model standards and Tridium software functions just like any other protocol stack.
+However, I assure you the data flow is built along with OSI model standards and Tridium software functions just like any other protocol stack.